 - Why communications are being monitored

 - How any information taken will be used

 - Who the information will be disclosed to

 For most companies, this means making sure that this information is included in their IT & Digital Communications Policy, and, in a perfect world, ensuring that their workers have actually read the policy and agreed to it.

 This is an actively changing area, particularly with the deadline for compliance with the EU General Data Protection Regulation on 25 May 2018 fast approaching.
-If you would like to know more, our consultant Stuart Smith, a specialist in data protection and privacy, will be speaking at our HR Club on 12 October 2017.
-Ask any of our team for details.
+If you would like to know more, please contact our corporate & commercial team on 01892 510000.